Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

-\looseness-1 Figure~\ref{fig:bluesvsifixr} compares \irflname with iFixR~\cite{Koyuncu19} on the 171 Defects4J defects on which iFixR was evaluated. \footnote{The iFixR FL results available at \url{https://github.com/TruX-DTF/iFixR/tree/master/data/stmtLoc} contain multiple statements with same rank and multiple ranks for the same statement.
-We break ties by assigning the highest possible rank to each statement.} For $k \geq 25$, \irflname consistently outperforms iFixR by localizing more defects (higher $E_{\mathit{inspect}}$@k) and ranking buggy statements higher (lower EXAM).
-As APR tools typically consider more than $25$ statements, \irflname' advantage of using light-weight approach that does not require a training dataset outweighs iFixR's supervised learning approach that cannot guarantee generalizability.
+Figure~\ref{fig:bluesvsifixr} compares \irflname with iFixR's internal statement-level IRFL technique~\cite{Koyuncu19} on the 171~Lang and Math defects in Defects4J on which iFixR was evaluated\footnote{The iFixR FL results available at \url{https://github.com/TruX-DTF/iFixR/tree/master/data/stmtLoc} contain multiple statements with the same rank and multiple ranks for the same statement.
+We break ties by assigning the highest possible rank to each statement.}.
+As shown in Figure~\ref{fig:bluesvsifixr}, considering ranked lists of size $\geq 25$ (relevant for APR), \irflname consistently localizes more defects (higher $\mathit{hit}$@$k$) than iFixR's IRFL.
+Comparing the ranks of buggy statements in localized defects, \irflname places buggy statements higher (lowering EXAM) in the lists than iFixR. \irflname' advantage of using a lightweight unsupervised approach outweighs iFixR's supervised technique that requires 6~file-level IRFL techniques.